mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

      - Directs |service| to display or hide chart annotations.
        Chart annotations consist of colored vertical lines that indicate server events, such as a server restart or a transition in member state.
-If you deployed search nodes for workload isolation, you can't display or hide chart annotations in the :guilabel:`Search Nodes` tab.
+If you deployed Search Nodes for workload isolation, you can't display or hide chart annotations in the :guilabel:`Search Nodes` tab.